Akhil Akkineni

-Akhil Akkineni (born April 8, 1994) is an American actor in Telugu films of India.
-He debuted as a child artist in the film Sisindri (1994), for which he won a Filmfare Special Award.

-Akhil made his debut as a lead actor with Akhil (2015), which won him the Filmfare Best Male Debut.
-He later went on to star in Hello (2017) and Mr. Majnu (2019).
-He achieved his commercial breakthrough with the romantic comedy Most Eligible Bachelor (2021).
-Akhil is the son of Indian actors Nagarjuna and Amala.
+Akhil Akkineni (born 8 April 1994) is an Indian actor known for his work in Telugu cinema.
+Born to actors Nagarjuna and Amala, he debuted as a child artist in the film Sisindri (1995), for which he won a Filmfare Special Award.
+Akkineni made his debut as a lead actor with Akhil (2015), which won him the Filmfare Award for Best Male Debut – South.
+He has since earned success with Hello (2017), Most Eligible Bachelor (2021) and Lenin (2026), the latter two being his highest grossers.

 Early life

-Akhil Akkineni was born on April 8, 1994, in San Jose, California, United States, to actors Nagarjuna and Amala.
+Akkineni was born on 8 April 1994, in San Jose, California, United States, to actors Nagarjuna and Amala.
 He is of Telugu descent from his father's side, and has Bengali and Irish ancestry from his mother's side.
 He is the grandson of actor Akkineni Nageswara Rao, and half-brother of Naga Chaitanya.

-Akkineni studied at Chaitanya Vidyalaya, later headed to Australia for two years.
+Akkineni studied at Chaitanya Vidyalaya and later headed to Australia for two years.
 He returned to complete his studies at Oakridge International School, Hyderabad.
 He pursued acting as a career at age 16 and enrolled in an acting course at the Lee Strasberg Theatre and Film Institute in New York.
 He also holds a BBA from the University of South Florida.

-Later in his teens, he pursued cricket and became a member in his father's Nag Kings team, in the 2010 celebrity Tollywood Trophy, which was a fundraiser for the Movie Artistes' Association.
-His match-winning half-century in the final against Venkatesh's Venky Warriors, saw him secure the man-of-the-match and man-of-the-series awards.
+Later in his teens, he pursued cricket and became a member in his father's team, in the 2010 celebrity Tollywood Trophy, which was a fundraiser for the Movie Artistes' Association.
+His match-winning half-century in the final against Venkatesh's Venky team, saw him secure the man-of-the-match and man-of-the-series awards.
 His performance saw him get called up to play for the Telugu Warriors in the inaugural Celebrity Cricket League (CCL) in 2011.
 Since then he has regularly participated in the CCL tournament, winning the 2016 edition as captain of his team.